 Cross-pollination and Collaboration

 SCFD Teen Council is an inspired group of kids from across the metro area who are enthusiastic to support arts and culture in their communities and engage other teens in the effort.
 Their mission is to explore, enjoy and reflect on the cultural and scientific opportunities available for teens within their communities with the goal of engaging a broad range of young people to tell the SCFD story and encourage others to join in the discoveries.
 SCFD is always on the search for ambitious, hardworking teens to provide leadership while working with other teens to support the goals and efforts of the SCFD.
-You can see Teen Council activities on their Facebook page or apply for the council yourself for a one-year term.
-Applications are open in July each year, so check back.
+You can see Teen Council activities on their Instagram page or apply for the council yourself for a one-year term.

-The Scientific & Cultural Collaborative (SCC) is a non-profit organization comprised of organizations funded by the SCFD.
-Since 1994, SCC members have worked together by investing a portion of their SCFD awards into joint efforts to do things together that we could not do alone through collaboration, regional service, and accessibility.
+The Collaborative of the SCFD (formerly The Scientific & Cultural Collaborative (SCC), is a non-profit organization comprised of organizations funded by the SCFD.
+Since 1994, The Collaborative has worked together by investing a portion of their SCFD awards into joint efforts to do things together that we could not do alone through collaboration, regional service, and accessibility.
 Activities include:

-- Explorable Places which helps educators and parents to discover workshops, assemblies, field trips, and professional teacher training from more than 30 arts, culture, and science organizations.
-Organizations can list their programs for free and teachers/parents can use filtered searches at no cost.
+- Explorable Places: an online platform that helps educators and parents discover workshops, assemblies, field trips, and professional teacher training from more than 30 arts, culture, and science organizations.
+Teachers/parents can use filtered searches at no cost.

-- The Alliance Project which provides selected public schools in each of the seven counties a one-year residency that provides curriculum-based programming at the teachers’ request.
-The SCC Director works with a team of interdisciplinary teachers who suggest programs to supplement their curriculum.
-The unique nature of the Alliance Project allows teacher teams to request tailor-made workshops, demonstrations, lectures, and field trips.
-Buses, subs, evaluation tools, and study guides are provided to these schools.
+- The Alliance Project: provides selected public schools in each of the seven counties a multi-year grant that provides curriculum-based programming at the teachers’ request.
+The Collaborative Director works with a team of interdisciplinary teachers who suggest programs to supplement their curriculum.
+The unique nature of the Alliance Project allows teacher teams to request tailor-made workshops as well as request in-school exhibits, field trips, and assemblies.
+Bus and substitute teacher support is also available.
 Applications are due each April.

 The Colorado Business Committee for the Arts (CBCA) works to advance Colorado’s creative economy by connecting business and the arts.
 The organization focuses on year-round advocacy, research, training, and arts engagement efforts including a biennial report that quantifies the economic contributions that arts and culture make on the Denver metro area.